 - Reordered laryngectomy protectors, and NaCl solution for nebulizer from Fittleworth

 - Letter from UCHL received on 23/10/2018.
 The letter was created on 9/10/2018.
-As the document you’re reading states, my side effects became much worse a few days after the hospital document; the letter from Caitlin Reilly in the Speech & Language Therapy, Head and Neck, therefore portrays a totally inaccurate discharge statement
+As the document you’re reading states, my side effects became much worse a few days after the hospital document.
+Hence, my conditions were much worse by the time the delayed documen was received.
+The ENT Speech & Language department were particularly helpful at this stage, however.

 I hope these days of mid-October mark the bottom of the pit to my life, the year of cancer, 2018